Fuel Taxes

 Fuel Consumption Impacts

-The price Elasticity of gasoline is estimated to be -0.27 in the short run and -0.7 in the long run, meaning that a 10% price rise reduces fuel consumption by 2.7% in two or three years, and 7% over a five to ten year period (Goodwin, 1992).
+The price Elasticity of gasoline is typically about -0.3 in the short run and -0.7 in the long run, meaning that a 10% price increase reduces fuel consumption 3% in a year or two, and 7% in five to ten years (Lipow 2008; Litman 2013).
 DeCicco and Gordon (1993) conclude that the medium-run elasticity of vehicle fuel in the U.S. is -0.3 to -0.5.
-Hagler Bailly (1999) conclude that the fuel price elasticity for gasoline is -0.15 in the short run and -0.6 in the long run, with separate estimates for air, freight and transit transport.

 Region